Complete Golf Store Business Logo

 Additional Tips

 Greenside sand shots appear to create anxiety in many people, and we can sympathize.
-The diversity of different types of terrible shots varies considerably, from hardly advancing the ball to thinning the ball to the point where you may have to cry "fore" at golfers on the green.
+The diversity of different types of terrible shots varies considerably, from hardly advancing the ball to thinning it to the point of crying “fore” at golfers on the green.

 This diversity is one of the reasons why so many golfers are afraid of these shots.
 Take a refresher on how to play golf to establish a solid foundation then continue to learn how to make bunker shots.